gbif/ipt/howToPublish.md

 Data publishers are strongly encouraged to share their data using the richest appropriate data class.
 This maximizes the usefulness of the data for users.

 ## Prerequisites
 1. You require an account on a GBIF Integrated Publishing Toolkit (IPT) to publish your data.

-It is highly recommended that you save yourself time and money by requesting an account on a [[data hosting centre IPT|dataHostingCentres]] that is located in your country.
-Otherwise if your organisation has the technical capacity you can setup your own IPT instance.
-If no data hosting centre exists in your country, and your organisation doesn't have the technical capacity to host an IPT, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.
+    * It is highly recommended that you save yourself time and money by requesting an account on a [[data hosting centre IPT|dataHostingCentres]] that is located in your country.
+    * Otherwise if you or your organisation has technical capacity, you could install and maintain your own IPT instance.
+    * If no data hosting centre exists in your country, and your organisation doesn't have the technical capacity to host an IPT, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.
-2. Assuming that you would like to register your dataset with GBIF and make it globally discoverable via http://www.gbif.org, you must ensure your organisation is registered with GBIF by completing [this online questionnaire](http://www.gbif.org/publishing-data/request-endorsement#/intro).
+2. Assuming that you would like to register your dataset with GBIF and make it globally discoverable via http://www.gbif.org, your dataset must be affiliated with an organisation that is registered with GBIF.
+    * To register your organisation with GBIF, start by completing [this online questionnaire](http://www.gbif.org/publishing-data/request-endorsement#/intro).
 The registration process can take days, so in parallel you can proceed to publish your data.
+    * If you aren't affiliated with any organisation, you can contact the GBIF Helpdesk <helpdesk@gbif.org> for assistance.

 ## Instructions